nortonlyr/pyspark_notes/README.md

-Introduction of Spark with Jupyter Notebook
+Introduction of PySpark with Jupyter Notebook

-In this repo, pypsark will be studied
+In this repo, pyspark will be studied

 For pyspark windows version installation, please see refernece: